dancryer/php-docblock-checker/README.md

 # PHP DocBlock Checker
 Check PHP files within a directory for appropriate use of Docblocks.
+This is a fork of the original work from @dancryer but just adding support for newer php features

 ## Installation
 **Composer**:<br>
 <code>
-composer require dancryer/php-docblock-checker
+composer require neild3r/php-docblock-checker
 </code>

 ## Usage